 The Authority has deemed the Board of Directors and Senior Executive Team, their close family members or entities controlled by them to be key management personnel based on the PS 2200 definition.

-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)

 15. Related parties and other agencies (continued):

 (c) Foundations and auxiliaries: